1QB-Information-Technologies/ccvm/README.md

 [![Maintainer](https://img.shields.io/badge/Maintainer-1QBit-blue)](http://1qbit.com/)
 [![Paper](https://img.shields.io/badge/Paper-arxiv-red)](https://arxiv.org/abs/2209.04415)

-The Coherent Continous-Variable Machine (CCVM) is a novel quantum optical network architecture built on NTT's Coherent Ising Machine (CIM).
-Here we demonstrate the application of CCVM on the Box-Constrained Quadratic Programming (BoxQP) problem by mapping the variables of problems into the random variables of CCVM.
+The Coherent Continous-Variable Machine (CCVM) is a novel coherent quantum optical network architecture built on NTT's Coherent Ising Machine (CIM) where the physical properties of optical pulses (e.g. mean-field amplitude, phase, intensity, etc.) represent the continuous variables of a given optimization problem.
+Various features of the optical device and programming techniques can be used to implement the constraints imposed by these optimization problems.
+Here we demonstrate the application of CCVM in solving the Box-Constrained Quadratic Programming (BoxQP) problem by mapping the variables of problems into the random variables of CCVM.

 ## Table of Contents